blankworker1/BYOB/WORDWALL_GENERATOR.md

 **2. User Inputs**

-1. Name Input

-Free text input (<input> HTML element)
+1. Name Input: Free text input (<input> HTML element).
 Used as part of the seed.

-2. Date

-Automatically taken from the user’s system date.
+2. Date: Automatically taken from the user’s system date.

-3. Seed Generation

-Seed string format:
+3. Seed Generation: Seed string format - become-your-own-bank[DD/MM/YYYY][name]

-become-your-own-bank[DD/MM/YYYY][name]

 Used to deterministically shuffle the 2048 word list.